onthebusiness/harelang.org/content/tutorials/introduction.md

       A *match* expression can be used to examine a value of a tagged union type.
-It works similarly to a switch statement, but instead of testing against values, we're test against the type.
+It works similarly to a switch statement, but instead of testing against values, we're testing against the type.
 Note as well that we can establish a new binding in each branch &mdash; "s" and "i" in the sample code &mdash; which is initialized to the tagged union's value as the selected type.